ray-project/ray/doc/source/train/getting-started-transformers.rst

 Getting Started with Hugging Face Transformers
 ==============================================

-This tutorial will walk you through the process of converting an existing Hugging Face Transformers script to use Ray Train.
+This tutorial walks through the process of converting an existing Hugging Face Transformers script to use Ray Train.

-By the end of this, you will learn how to:
+Learn how to:

 1. Configure your training function to report metrics and save checkpoints.
 2. Configure scale and CPU/GPU resource requirements for your training job.